top of page

 Article 33

-GTCLOUD's IT strategy is consolidated in the IT Master Plan and is oriented towards the following points: • Open Systems Platform (Portables).
+GTCLOUD's IT strategy is consolidated in the Master IT Plan and is oriented towards the following points: • Open Systems Platform (Portable).

 • Exchange of experiences between Departments.

-• Management of joint projects with the different areas.
+• Management of joint projects with different areas.

 Article 34

-For the preparation of computer projects and for their budgeting, both the hardware and software needs of the requesting area, as well as the availability of resources that GTCLOUD has, will be taken into account.
+For the preparation of IT projects and their budgeting, both the needs of hardware and software of the requesting area, as well as the availability of resources available to GTCLOUD, will be taken into account.

 6.8 PHYSICAL ACCESS